Skylab (film): Production

 Debutant writer-director Vishvak Khanderao wrote Skylab from the stories he heard in his village in Karimnagar district of Telangana about the crashing American space station Skylab in 1979.
 In an interview with The Hindu, Khanderao talked about the storyline.
 "The main characters are eccentric and the story not only explores what happens when the news of Skylab’s crash breaks out, but also the human psyche.
 The comedy is situational and in sync with the characters," he added.

-Nithya Menen, Satyadev Kancharana and Rahul Ramakrishna play the principal characters of Skylab.
+Nithya Menen, Satyadev and Rahul Ramakrishna play the principal characters of Skylab.
 The film also marked Menen's maiden production venture.
 She also spoke in Telangana dialect for the first time in the film.
 Skylab began its production in March 2020 but was halted after a day of shoot due to the COVID-19 pandemic and resumed later.
 The film was released on 4 December 2021.

 Reception

 Writing for The Hindu, Sangeetha Devi Dundoo called the film "a charming tale of a peculiar village."
 Dundoo appreciated the performances, stating, "Nithya is credible as the aristocrat who yearns for her identity but hasn’t yet worked enough for it and Satya Dev looks every bit the opportunist who later has a change of heart and has a homecoming of sorts."
 Rating 3 stars of 5, Thadagadh Pathi of The Times of India wrote, "This is a rare film where there’s no such thing as a ‘lead’ because it’s the story that’s the hero of the tale.
 Director Vishvak Kanderao truly pours life into the character inhabiting this world, aided by heart-touching dialogues."

 Appreciating the storyline and performances, The News Minute critic Balakrishna Ganeshan said, "While Skylab is largely fun, sans violence, and a well-intentioned film, some of the scenes are inorganic."
 In his review for Cinema Express, Ram Venkat Srikar praised the technical values of the film, writing, "Prashanth R Vihari’s lovely score wonderfully captures the varying moods without overselling the emotion.
 Ravi Teja Girijala’s editing finds simple yet inventive methods to exalt simple scenes and montages.
 Aditya Javvadi’s camera and lighting are in a duet throughout, and yet the frames never come across as flashy."

 Anji Shetty of Sakshi appreciated Khanderao for picking a novel storyline but opined that he couldn't translate the humour and narration well onto the screen.
 A reviewer from Eenadu also felt the same, saying that the film's pacing could have been better.